 Also, not everyone who experiences a traumatic event will develop depression.
-The condition can also develop when everything in someone’s life seems to be going OK.
+The condition can also develop when everything in someone’s life seems to be going ok.

 Adolescence can be an emotionally, socially, and physiologically difficult time.
 The symptoms of depression can be similar to the effects of adolescence.
 These include oversleeping, irritability, pessimism, and anxiety.

-However, depression is not a rite of passage or a biological event that a person must go through to reach adulthood.
+This means that not every moody teenager is necessarily depressed, and depression is not a rite of passage or a biological event that a person must go through to reach adulthood.

-Genetics certainly play a role in the development of depression, but usually alongside a combination of other environmental, psychological, and biological factors.
-Therefore, just because a person’s relatives may have experienced depression, it is not a sure sign that they will develop it themselves.
+Whether a person develops depression can also depend on other environmental, psychological, and biological factors.
+Therefore, just because a person’s relatives have experienced depression does not automatically indicate they will develop it themselves.

 People who do develop depression, however, may find extra comfort and guidance from talking with family members who personally understand the condition.

-Instead, people may wish to focus on a few of their regular tasks during a depressive episode.
+In addition, a person may wish to focus on a few of their regular tasks during a depressive episode.
 They should try to break any large tasks into smaller, more manageable ones and avoid doing too many things at once.

 In older adults, serious medical conditions such as cancer, heart conditions, and Parkinson’s disease can give rise to depression.
 Some medications for serious health conditions can also cause side effects that increase the risk of depression.